-Health Assessment forms are available in the Front Office and can be downloaded through the Parent Portal.
+Health assessment forms are all available in the Parents tab on the website.
 Health Assessments document that physical examinations and immunizations are up to date and must be on file prior to the first day of school.

-The State of Connecticut requires every pre-school aged child (birth - 5 years) to have an Early Childhood Health Assessment and complete immunization record (including influenza) completed by a licensed practitioner on record prior to beginning school.
+The State of Connecticut requires every pre-school aged child (birth - 5 years) to submit a current (within one year) Early Childhood Health Assessment, including a complete immunization record, completed by a licensed practitioner on record each year prior to beginning school.
 This Early Childhood Health Assessment must be updated annually.

-The State of Connecticut also requires all enrolled children ages six and up to have a Health Assessment Record completed by a licensed practitioner on record prior to starting school.
+The State of Connecticut also requires that we have on file for all enrolled children ages six and up a current Health Assessment Record, completed by a licensed practitioner on record prior to enrollment.
+By this age, we do not need these annually.
 This Health Assessment will need to be updated in the sixth grade.